bitshares/bitshares.github.io-old/_technology/viral-referral-program.md

 ---
-layout: default
+layout: technology
 title: Viral Referral Program
----

-# Viral Referral Program

-## Rapidly grow network effect by incentive mass adoption
+subtitle: Rapidly grow network effect by incentivising mass adoption
+summary: "
 BitShares has an advanced [referral program](/technology/referral-program.html) built into the software.
 Financial networks derive their value mostly from [Network Effect](http://en.wikipedia.org/wiki/Network_effect).
 The more people that use the same network the more value that network has to the users.
 BitShares rewards those who sign up new users that actually use the network and does so in a fully transparent and automated way.
 You can [earn $80 or more for every Member you sign up](/technology/referral-program.html).
+"
+---

 ### Promoting Infrastructure Development